Dr Anna Anderson

 Profile

-I am a Research Fellow in Qualitative Research with a background in musculoskeletal physiotherapy.
-After completing undergraduate degrees at the University of Cambridge in 2010 and Leeds Metropolitan (now Beckett) University in 2013, I worked as a clinical physiotherapist in a diverse range of settings.
-Contributing to systematic reviews and undertaking a Health Education England (HEE) Internship gave me a greater understanding of the vital role research plays in improving patient care.
-This encouraged me to pursue my research interests further.
+I am a physiotherapist currently working as a Project Manager and Research Fellow in Qualitative Research.
+After completing undergraduate degrees at the University of Cambridge in 2010 and Leeds Metropolitan (now Beckett) University in 2013, I worked clinically in a range of settings.
+I joined the University of Leeds as a Research Associate in 2018 and completed a Health Education England / NIHR Clinical Doctoral Research Fellowship between 2019 and 2022.

 Research interests